 Financing of up to 80 percent of the property value is available for UAE nationals, and 75 percent for expats.

 Regionally, HSBC has operations in the UAE, Egypt, Turkey, Qatar, Oman, Bahrain, Kuwait and Algeria.
-In Saudi Arabia, HSBC is a 40 percent shareholder of Saudi British Bank (SABB), and a 49 percent shareholder of HSBC Saudi Arabia for investment banking in the kingdom.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+In Saudi Arabia, HSBC is a 40 percent shareholder of Saudi British Bank (SABB), and a 49 percent shareholder of HSBC Saudi Arabia for investment banking in the kingdom.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.